ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 = I need help with something else, what should I do? =

 Like all of ClassicPress, our support is a volunteer effort by the community.
-If you need help with something, please [join our Slack group](https://www.classicpress.net/join-slack/ "join our Slack group") and ask in the [**#support**](https://classicpress.slack.com/messages/support/ "#support") channel.
+If you need help with something, please let us know in [our support forum](https://forums.classicpress.net/c/support/ "visit our support forum").

 == Screenshots ==